 Tip 3: Dodging And Burning Are Nice Tools, But There Are Far Better Tools To Lighten And Darken Areas In Your Photo

 Dodging and burning are the traditional ways to lighten or darken parts in your image: they were the most important tool in the analog darkroom and they are still an important tool in the digital darkroom.
 I would however recommend to use the curves tool in combination with layers and layer masks if you want more control over larger areas that need to be darkened/lightened and if you want more subtle results.
 Control and subtlety can be even more increased by using hard selections and soft selections (luminosity mask selections) to lighten and darken within specific selections only, and on top of that the gradient tool instead of the brush tool.
 Dodging and burning are still very useful to lighten or darken small details but you will save a lot of time and increase accuracy and subtlety by using curves tools in combination with masks for larger areas.
-More information on how I use those tools to create dramatic black and white photographs can be found in my free tutorials section and on my productpage.

 Tip 4: There’s More Between Heaven And Earth Than The Rule Of Thirds